langston-barrett/czz/doc/overview.rst

    Classic coverage-guided fuzzing

 czz works differently.
-Instead of executing code directly on the host CPU and OS, it acts as an *interpreter* for target program (like QEMU User Mode Emulation).
+Instead of executing code directly on the host, it acts as an *interpreter* for target program (like QEMU User Mode Emulation).
 This allows czz to completely control the target's environment, responding to library calls with generated data.

 .. figure:: img/czz.svg